krebs/array/README.md

-# a posix-compliant implementation of arrays in 18 lines of shell.
+# a posix-compliant implementation of arrays in shell
 Uses \n as delimiter, do not mess with it.

 # usage